 - a.
 Definition.
 "Informal resolution" refers to a process by which a formal complaint of sexual harassment is resolved without a full investigation and adjudication. - b.
 Scope.
-Informal resolution may be used in all cases-instances under this Ppolicy except those in which the formal complaint alleges employee-on-student sexual harassment. - c.
+Informal resolution may be used in all cases under this policy except those in which the complaint alleges employee-on-student sexual harassment.

+- c.
 Notice.
-For all eases instances in which informal resolution is available, the parties participants shall be provided written notice disclosing the following: - i.
+For all cases in which informal resolution is available, the parties shall be provided written notice disclosing the following: - i.
 A brief recitation of the allegations. - ii.
 The requirements of the informal resolution process. - iii.
-The right of each party-participant to withdraw from the informal resolution process at any time prior to agreeing to a final resolution and proceed to a live hearing or other applicable process. - d.
+The right of each party to withdraw from the informal resolution process at any time prior to agreeing to a final resolution and proceed to a live hearing or other applicable process. - d.
 Consent.
-All parties participants must provide voluntary, written consent to participation in the informal resolution process.
+All parties must provide voluntary, written consent to participation in the informal resolution process.